pasgou/documentation/content/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/expiration_dates.rst

 Product configuration
 ---------------------

-Now, you have the possibility to define different dates in the *inventory tab* of the product form:
+Now, you can define different dates in the
+*inventory tab* of the product form:

--  Product Use Time: it’s the number of days before the goods start deteriorating, without being dangerous yet.
-It will be computed using the lot/serial number;
+-  Product Use Time: the number of days before the goods start deteriorating, without being dangerous.
+This is used to calculate the Best before date on each lot/serial number received.

--  Product Life Time: refers to the number of days before the goods may become dangerous and must not be consumed.
-It will be computed on the lot/serial number;
+-  Product Life Time: the number of days before the goods may become dangerous and must not be consumed.
+This is used to calculate the Expiration date on each lot/serial number received.

 -  Product Removal Time: shows the number of days before the goods should be removed from the stock.
-It will be computed on the lot/serial number;
+This is used to calculate the Removal date on each lot/serial number received.

 -  Product Alert Time: refers to the number of days before an alert should be raised on the lot/serial number.
+This is used to calculate the Alert date on each lot/serial number received.
+Once the Alert date is reached, an Activity is assigned on the relevalt lot/serial number to the Responsible user defined on the Product.

 .. image:: media/expiration_dates_02.png
     :align: center